 - Use by women of an acceptable form of contraception throughout the study

 220 healthy volunteers across three sites (Tufts University, Pennington Biomedical Research Center, and Washington University School of Medicine) were randomized beginning in 2007.
 The study Coordinating Center was at the Duke Clinical Research Institute.

-The CALERIE intervention employed an intensive behavioral approach coupled with dietary modifications anticipated to enhance adherence to CR.
+The CALERIETM intervention employed an intensive behavioral approach coupled with dietary modifications anticipated to enhance adherence to CR.
 Intervention staff included psychologists and nutritionists who provided individual and group counseling and utilized a centralized interactive database to monitor interventionists’ practices and participant adherence over the course of the study.
 The design and methodology of the study are elucidated here.